SehwanHong/Artificial-Intelligence/MobileNet/V2/index.md

 ![Preformance Curve for full model](./performanceCurve.png)

-This table represents all possible result of the MobileNetV2, MobileNetV1, ShuffleNet, Nas Net.
+This graph represents all possible result of the MobileNetV2, MobileNetV1, ShuffleNet, Nas Net.
 For these networks, multiplier of 0.35, 0.5, 0.75, and 1 is used for all resulutions, and additional 1.4 is used on MobileNetV2 for 224 to obtain better result.

 ![Performance Table for selected models](./performanceTable.png)